Steve Guttenberg Bio

 Early Life and Background

-Steven Robert Guttenberg grew up in New York City; he was raised in a Jewish household in the Flushing neighborhood of Queens and later moved with his family to North Massapequa.
-He is the only son of Ann Iris Newman, a surgical assistant, and Jerome Stanley Guttenberg, an electrical engineer and Army veteran; he also has two sisters and counts actor Michael Bell as a godfather.
+Steven Robert Guttenberg was born on August 24, 1958, in New York City, New York, USA, and grew up in the Flushing neighborhood of Queens with a Jewish upbringing.
+He is the only son of Ann Iris Newman, a surgical assistant, and Jerome Stanley Guttenberg, an electrical engineer who had served in the Army’s 82nd Airborne Division as an Army Ranger.
+He has two sisters, and his godfather is actor Michael Bell.

 Steve Guttenberg Career